plumpudding/meshviewer/README.md

 In order to have global statistics available, you have to run the backend with parameter `--with-rrd` (this only creates globalGraph.png) or generate them in other ways.

+## siteNames (array, optional)

+In this array name definitions for site statistics and node info can be saved.
+This requires one object for each site code.
+This object must contain:

+- `site` the site code
+- `name` the defined written name for this site code

+If neither `siteNames` nor `showSites` are set, site statistics and node info won't be displayed

+Example for `siteNames`:

+    "siteNames": [
+      { "site": "ffhl", "name": "Lübeck" },
+      { "site": "ffgt", "name": "Gothamcity" },
+      { "site": "ffal", "name": "Atlantis" }
+    ]

 # Building

 Just run the following command from the meshviewer directory: